LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

-The United States has experienced record gun sales for the past eight years with each year surpassing the last.
+Did you realize that the United States has experienced record gun sales for the past eight years, with each year surpassing the last?
 More and more Americans realize they must depend on themselves for their family’s safety.
-The greatest growth in gun ownership is first time gun buyers, and they often select just a handgun for home defense.
+The greatest growth in gun ownership is with first-time gun buyers, and they often select just a handgun for home defense.
 Preparedness doesn’t stop there, however.
-There are three basic gun types every home owner should have to protect their family.
+There are three basic gun types every homeowner should have to protect their family.
 Here’s a look at each one.

 The humble shotgun is the most basic and effective home defense weapon.
 Shotguns have a smooth walled barrel, unlike the grooved barrel in a rifle or handgun, and are known as “smoothbore” weapons.
 The smoothbore is not as accurate as a rifled bore, but is easier to maintain and minor imperfections do not affect its operation.